dnsimple/dnsimple-support/content/articles/manage-ds-record.md

     ![Add DS Record with Key Data](/files/ds-records-add-key-data.png)

-    - _Algorithm_: the algorithm used to generate the signature.
+    - **Algorithm**: the algorithm used to generate the signature.

-    - _Public Key_: public key of the Key-signing key of your zone signing configuration.
+    - **Public Key**: public key of the Key-signing key of your zone signing configuration.

-    Once you're ready, click <label>Add DS Record</label> to create the record.
+    Click <label>Add DS Record</label> to create the record.

 2. The record is created and visible in the record list.